gravitational/teleport/rfd/0083-license-expiration-warnings.md

 The time interval in which to show a warning before expiry can be configured on a per role basis.
 Interval can be configured by modifying a role option ‘license_warning_days’.
-Default will be 30 days, admins can configure if needed.
+Default will be 90 days, admins can configure if needed.
 Default preset roles will use the default.
 For example the editor/auditor/access roles.
-When multiple roles for the same user have different values for this interval the shortest one will be used.
+When multiple roles for the same user have different values for this interval the longest one will be used.
 This value cannot be configured to be below the minimum value of 10 days.